PooyehA/Deep-LASI/docs/source/documentation.rst

 * **Quit** to terminate the program.

 .. image:: ./../figures/documents/Fig_2_Open_Mapping_Menu.png
-   :width: 300
+   :width: 500
-   :alt: Open File mapping
+   :alt: Open mapping menu
    :align: center

-Figure 2.
+Figure 3.
 TRacer file menu

 On the tab **Settings** beside the file, you can enter the camera settings you are using for measuring, so have them saved and easily accessible there.